 Protein and Fiber Packed Breakfast Cookies

 Protein and fiber are essential parts of any healthy breakfast.
 Bake these breakfast cookies beforehand so you have them ready to eat when you need to eat something fast and easy but don't want something unhealthy.
-This is a guide about protein and fiber packed breakfast cookies
+This is a page about protein and fiber packed breakfast cookies

 Whole grain, packed with nutrition, gluten-free, and vegetarian (vegan if made with maple syrup), this breakfast cookie has no right to taste good... but it does!
 This is a great breakfast on the go.
 A much healthier choice than packaged granola, protein, or fiber bars.